poole/hyde/docs/basics.md

 This will place "Welcome to Jekyll" in the categories `jekyll` and `update`.

-**NOTE**: This is now the preferred way of assigning categories in Hydejack, as it makes URLs correspond more naturally to the underlying folder structure.
+This is now the preferred way of assigning categories in Hydejack, as it makes URLs correspond more naturally to the underlying folder structure.
-{:.message}
+{:.note}

 Whether you use this method or not, categories will always be part of a posts URL, while tags will not.